 The detected tag must be within this distance of the association point in order to be considered for association.
+The association will made when the tag has been seen the number of times determined by the required readings parameter.

 data warning timeout